-TEFD is soliciting nominations of faculty members who meet the following criteria when the fellowship year begins in August 2019:
+CTL is soliciting nominations of faculty members who meet the following criteria when the fellowship year begins in August 2020:

 - Demonstrate considerable promise in teaching and (for TT faculty) research

-- Show empathy for student perspectives, strong interest in undergraduate student success, and a commitment to developing high-impact teaching practices
+- Demonstrate understanding for student perspectives in teaching, strong interest in undergraduate student success, and a commitment to developing high-impact teaching practices

 - Potential for making a positive impact within the Lilly cohort and on the teaching culture in the home department, school/college, and/or broader campus community

-Complete Nomination Packages due to TEFD from each college no later than: Monday, January 14, 2019, 5 PM Eastern
+Complete Nomination Packages due to CTL from each college no later than: Wednesday, January 15, 2020, 5 PM Eastern

 - Attend regular cohort meetings every 2 weeks, with readings and assignments in between (approximately 2-3 hours of work between meetings).